Nnamdi Collins: Early life

-Born in Düsseldorf, Germany, Collins spent time in the academy of Fortuna Düsseldorf.
+Born in Düsseldorf, Collins spent time in the academy of Fortuna Düsseldorf.

 Club career

 Borussia Dortmund

 Collins joined Borussia Dortmund in 2016, and rose quickly through the youth ranks, linking up with the U19 squad at the age of 16.
 Following these good performances, he was reportedly subject of a £2 million bid from English club Chelsea.
 However, he signed a new contract in May 2020, and was invited to train with the first team in March 2021.

 Having been called up to the first team for pre-season friendlies, Collins featured in a 3–1 loss to fellow Bundesliga side VfL Bochum, however he went off injured after suffering a dislocated kneecap.